2973. Find Number of Coins to Place in Tree Nodes

 If size of the subtree of node

-coin.Otherwise, place an amount of coins equal to the maximum product of cost values assigned to
+iis less than3, place1coin.Otherwise, place an amount of coins equal to the maximum product of cost values assigned to

-distinct nodes in the subtree of nodei
+3distinct nodes in the subtree of nodei.
+If this product is negative, place0coins.

 Example 1: